pranaleejadhav/MAD_Assignment1/README.md

-ADVANCED MAD ASSIGNMENT 1

 **Objective:**
-- To create a simple authentication API for mobile application using Laravel PHP and Mysql.
+- To create a simple authentication API for mobile application.
 - To use Amazon Web Services for deployment of web API.
 - To build an iOS mobile application which will demonstrate 'login', 'register', 'show/edit profile'.